 - Peter Levine, Associate Dean for Research, Tisch College of Civic Life, Tufts University

-The slides from my proposal defense can be downloaded here (Keynote) or viewed below.
+The slides from my proposal defense can be downloaded in Keynote or as a pdf.
 For those of you who have asked about my use of animation and transitions, note those can only be viewed in the original keynote file.